liufule12/repDNA/README.md

 Installation
 ============

+If the user had installed *pip* (A tool for installing and managing Python packages), just type:

+`pip install repDNA`

-Download and unzip the repDNA package, go to the directory, and type:
+Otherwise, download and unzip the repDNA package, go to the directory, and type:

 `python setup.py install`